csdorman/My-Code-Learning/README.md

 On to functions now!

+## June 1
+Finished up my learning today at 10:10pm.
+Got sidetracked this morning with some work that I should have done last night.
+But at least I got it done!

 ## May 31
 Starting to be able to figure out what some programs are doing (slowly) without running them, and only following through the syntax.
 This is a minor victory, but it fees pretty neat since I don't think that I could do this (at least not as well) a few months ago.